How to Make Festive, Low Carb Keto Eggnog

 To make a low carb eggnog, your first (and most critical) step is to find a replacement for sugar.
 In fact, if you swap out the sugar, you could use the same eggnog recipe that’s been in your family for generations.
 Luckily, there are several options which can transform classic eggnog into a low carb recipe:

 - Stevia: Stevia is one of the most well-known sugar substitutes available, and commonly found in keto recipes.
-It doesn’t contain carbs or calories, nor does it affect your blood glucose or insulin levels (1).
+It doesn’t contain carbs or calories.
 You can purchase a powdered version (found in packets) or liquid stevia.

-- Erythritol: Erythritol is a sugar alcohol (not usually permitted on the keto diet), but as long as you purchase a non-GMO brand, like Truvia, it’s a perfectly safe alternative.
+- Erythritol: Erythritol is a sugar alcohol (not usually permitted on the keto diet), but as long as you purchase a non-GMO brand, like Truvia, it’s a keto-permitted alternative.
 Like stevia, erythritol contains zero calories and carbs.

 - Xylitol: Another sugar alcohol, xylitol is found naturally in some fruits and vegetables.
 Unlike the other alternatives on this list, xylitol is not completely free of carbs, containing 8 grams of carbohydrates per serving.

 - Monk fruit: Monk fruit is a fruit native to Asia, estimated to be 250 times sweeter than sugar.
-It contains zero calories and carbohydrates, and has even been shown to prevent inflammation (2).
+It contains zero calories and carbohydrates.

-The best low-carb desserts are made with one of these four sugar substitutes.
-For this sugar-free eggnog, you’ll use Swerve, a sugar alternative which contains erythritol as its main ingredient.
-It contains less than 0.2 calories per gram, and has been shown to not affect blood sugar or insulin levels (3, 4).
+Most of the best low-carb desserts can be made with one of these four sugar substitutes.
+For this sugar-free eggnog recipe, we’ve used Swerve, a sugar alternative which contains erythritol as its main ingredient.
+It contains less than 0.2 calories per gram.
 Best of all, it can be used as a one-for-one replacement for sugar.

 Can You Make Keto Eggnog Dairy Free?